BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 ## Overview

-Shrug is a fungible token protocol where the token data lives directly in the locking script as plain data pushes — no JSON, no envelope to unwrap.
-Every token output starts with a short, fixed prefix: the shrug tag, a token id, and an amount.
-Everything after the prefix is an ordinary locking script.
+Shrug is a fungible token protocol where the token data lives directly in the locking script as plain data pushes.
+Every token output starts with a short, fixed prefix — the shrug tag, a token id, and an amount — followed by an ordinary locking script.

 Because the prefix is just pushes and drops, it has no effect on the script that follows.
 And because the fields sit at fixed positions in raw bytes, Bitcoin script can read and check them directly — a contract can constrain a token id or an amount without parsing anything.